kidambisrinivas/rc/ubuntu_installation_2020.md

 * I was getting an error **"Installation ISO file not found"** with Wubi for installing Ubuntu 20.04 alongside Windows 10 in UEFI.
 * [Github Issue](https://github.com/hakuna-m/wubiuefi/issues/100)
-* At the time of this writing [9-Sep-2020], this issue is still Open
+* At the time of this writing [9-Sep-2020], this issue is still Open.
+So I could not install Ubuntu as an application inside Windows 10 using Wubi
+* Hence, I switched to installing Ubuntu 20.04 alongside Windows 10 in a dual boot setup

 ## Option2: Dual Boot